Hear ye, hear ye. I call into order today, for all social media users and gurus alike to take heed of some practices that are becoming trends.

-In the midst of me growing, I'm seeing some tacky practices that other business owners and I are tired of seeing.
+In the midst of my growth, I’m seeing some tacky practices that other business owners and I are tired of seeing.

 So today I call an order to put an end to all the nonsense and do better as a people.

 I don’t know why this is a trend, and what makes anyone think this is a great idea, but it’s not.
 If I follow you, I’m interested in your content.
 If you follow me I think you’re thinking the same.

 “This is the person I want to engage with.
 This could lead to future meet-ups, collaborations.
 Let’s do this!”